 Drive for 15 more miles and you will get to Ephraim.
-It is considered to be the biggest city in San Pete County, and is the home of approximately 6,000 residents.
+It is considered to be the biggest city in San Pete County and is the home of approximately 6,000 residents.

 Your next stop on this tour of Utah’s smallest towns is Sterling where you will have two good options, depending on your personal taste.
-If you would like to catch a round a golf, you can’t go wrong with the Palisade Golf Course.
-Or, if you enjoy more strenuous activities, check out one of the trails at the Palisade State Park.
+If you would like to catch a round of golf, you can’t go wrong with the Palisade Golf Course.
+Or, if you enjoy more strenuous activities, check out one of the trails at Palisade State Park.

 After a short drive, you will be in the charming town of Gunnison.
 The main street has many quaint little buildings that will be sure to delight.
 Plus, if you want to catch a movie, you can’t go wrong with the remodeled Casino Star Theater.

 Celebrate arriving in Salina with a tasty meal and a slice of pie at Mom’s Cafe.
-This classic small town diner has many delectable treats for you to sample.
+This classic small-town diner has many delectable treats for you to sample.

 8. Ogden Canyon Loop

 Your journey will begin on State Road 36 where you will head up Ogden Canyon.
 This winding, narrow road can be frustrating at times.
 But keep calm and drive carefully — the view is well worth it.

 When you leave the canyon, you will arrive in Ogden Valley.
 This stunning locale has two towns, Huntsville and Eden.
 As you make your way through, make sure you stop at the Pineview Reservoir for a quick, refreshing dip.